-\textbf{Path steering guidance provides a unified perspective on training-free guidance beyond differentiability.} Suppose denotes the inference process of a diffusion/flow model.
-While the gradient of the objective, when available, can offer a precise direction to steer inference at each step, an alternative is to discover a good inference path through a structured search process: proposing multiple $\boldsymbol{x}_{t+\Delta t}$'s as candidates for the next step (handled by a module \texttt{BranchOut}), evaluating them using some value function (denoted by $V$) that reflects the objective, and selecting the best candidate to move forward.
-The search procedure in \ouralg is applicable beyond the differentiability assumption as it evaluates candidates with the zeroth-order information from the objective.
+\textbf{\ouralg is based on path steering guidance, providing a unified perspective on training-free guidance beyond differentiability.} Let $\boldsymbol{x}_0, \cdots, \boldsymbol{x}_t, \boldsymbol{x}_{t+\Delta t}, \cdots, \boldsymbol{x}_1$ denote the inference trajectory of a diffusion or flow model.
+While gradients of the objective, when available, can offer a precise direction to steer inference at each step, an alternative is to search for a favorable path: propose multiple next state candidates $\boldsymbol{x}_{t+\Delta t}$ (via \texttt{BranchOut} module), evaluate them using a value function (denoted by $V$) that reflects the objective, and select the best candidate to proceed.
+This structured search enables \ouralg using only zeroth-order information, making it applicable beyond differentiability.

-\textbf{\ouralg adopts a tree-search mechanism that enables search across multiple trajectories, further enhancing the performance of path steering guidance.} An \textbf{\textit{active set}} of size $A$ is maintained at each inference step, as shown in \cref{fig:inference demonstration}(a).
-Each sample in the active set branches into multiple candidates next states, from which the top $A$ candidates—ranked by the value function $V$—are selected for the next step.
+\textbf{\ouralg adopts a tree-search mechanism to explore multiple trajectories, further enhancing the effectiveness of path steering guidance.} An \textbf{\textit{active set}} of size $A$ is maintained at each inference step (Fig.~\ref{fig:inference demonstration}(a)).
+Each sample in the active set branches into multiple candidate next states, from which the top $A$ candidates, ranked by the value function $V$, are selected for the next step.
 This process iterates until the final step, where the best sample from the active set is chosen as the output.
-By scaling up the active set size $A$, \ouralg can further improve objective function values as needed while adapting to the available computational budget.
+By enlarging $A$, \ouralg achieves higher objective values while flexibly adapting to the computational budget.